noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 7/7/2021 20:26 **Francesca** is doing sexual harass to me using this electromagnetic weapon.
 All my nervous system is interfered.
 The summit of my penis is continuously electrified.

+- 8/7/2021 08:18 **Saray**, that is an active component of the non state actor crew mafia and state terrorism, sexual harass me continuously.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)